Replacing the CV Axle (Passenger Side) on a 2005-2010 Kia Sportage (With Video)

 - Position the axle into the transmission where the splines slide into the splines of the transmission.
 Pushing on the CV housing will eventually snap the housing shaft into the transmission.

 - Insert the other end of the CV axle into the wheel hub and screw on the new axle shaft nut.
 Use a powered impact driver to torque down on the nut.
 If a powered impact driver is not available, the nut can be torqued down later.
 Otherwise, install the cotter pin.

 V. Installing the ABS Line Bracket, Lower Strut Bolts and Brake Caliper

-- Wiggle on and connect the steering knuckle on to the suspension strut.
+- Wiggle the steering knuckle onto the suspension strut.
 Align the mounting holes and push in the two mounting bolts.
 Screw on the bolt's nuts and torque down.

 - Mount the brake caliper, with the brake pads attached, over the brake rotor and align the mounting holes.
 Screw on the two mounting bolts and torque down.

 - Attach the brake line to the suspension strut and install the brake line clip.
 Light taps with a blunt object will push the clip into place.

 - Attach the ABS line bracket to the suspension strut.